Skip to content

 You cannot sell a sole tradership.
 You can sell the assets, the goodwill, the client list, but you cannot sell the business as a going concern in the same way you can sell a limited company.

 If you have any ambition to exit your agency for a lump sum, you need to be incorporated.
-Business Asset Disposal Relief (BADR) allows you to pay 14% capital gains tax on qualifying disposals, up to a £1 million lifetime limit.
+Business Asset Disposal Relief (BADR) allows you to pay 18% capital gains tax (the rate for disposals from 6 April 2026) on qualifying disposals, up to a £1 million lifetime limit.
 To qualify, you must have held at least 5% of the shares and been an officer or employee of the company for at least two years before the disposal.

 That two-year clock starts ticking from incorporation.
 If you wait until you are ready to sell to incorporate, you lose the relief.
-You pay full CGT at 20% (or 24% for residential property) instead of 10%.
+You pay full CGT at 24% instead of the 18% BADR rate.

 Even if an exit is five or ten years away, incorporating now means the clock is running.
 You can structure your shareholding, build the company's value, and plan for a tax-efficient sale.